thiagocorbalan/demoshop/README.md

 # DemoShop
-This project aims to show all my knowledge in the angle that I acquired in the last 3 years.
+This project aims to show all my knowledge in the Angular that I acquired in the last 3 years.
 Simulating a payment screen, I show how I organize my files, components, modules, and services to communicate between components and an API.

 <p align="center">